OtaTran241/NLP_Toolkit/README.md

     return 0;
 }
 ```

 ---

-## **Technical Highlights**
+## **Key Features**

-1. **Multi-Threaded Processing**
-   - Utilizes C++ standard libraries for concurrent execution of tasks.
-   - Optimized for multi-core, enabling faster processing of large text datasets.

-2. **Batch Processing for Scalability**
-   - `Tokenizer (bacthEncoder and bacthDecoder)`, `Bag-of-Words` and `Embeddings` implementations are optimized to process batches of text data in parallel.

-3. **Custom Embeddings**
+- **Efficient Tokenization**:
+  - Tokenize text into words or subwords with support for batch processing and multi-threading.

+- **Bag-of-Words Construction**:
+  - Generates frequency counts of words in a given dataset using multi-threading for faster computation.

+- **N-Gram Support**:
+  - Extract N-grams from text data to support feature extraction for NLP models.

+- **Text Normalization**:
+  - Convert text to lowercase and remove punctuation efficiently.

+- **Custom Word Embeddings**:
-   - Generates random embeddings with configurable dimensions to simulate vector space models.
+  - Generate random embeddings with configurable dimensionality for tokens in text.

-4. **Modern C++ Design**
-   - Written in C++17, employing modern constructs like `std::async`, `std::unordered_map`, and lambdas for clean, maintainable, and high-performance code.

-5. **Critical Section Synchronization**
-   - Uses critical sections for thread-safe logging, ensuring consistent and reliable output even in multi-threaded environments.
+- **Stemming**:
+  - Extract the base form of a word, helping reduce vocabulary size in NLP tasks.

+- **Remove Special Characters and Remove Stop Words**:
+  - Remove special characters (special_characters.txt) or remove stop words (stop_words.txt) from text data.

+- **Dictionary-Based Encoding**:
+  - Provides an efficient `Tokenizer` class for encoding and decoding text into/from IDs, with robust handling of unknown words (`<UNK>`).

 ---